sudofx/wake-scaffold/memory/core_memories/index.md

     validation.
 21. Narrow the remaining problem from "find the wake mechanism" to "determine whether and where the additional structural check belongs."
+22. Recognize that native wake infrastructure is a protected architectural boundary.
+23. Redirect capability development away from modifying protected lifecycle files.
+24. Create `verify_workspace.py` as an independent workspace diagnostic.
+25. Execute the new diagnostic successfully.
+26. Record a model revision changing the capability strategy toward sandboxed workspace diagnostics.

 This is evidence of more than merely writing code.